bhoey/springboot-fedtax/README.md

 ## Project Description
 The US Federal Government uses a [marginal tax rate](https://en.wikipedia.org/wiki/Tax_rate#Marginal) to determine the amount of income tax owed each year.
-This program preloads the tax tables for 2019 and 2020 into an in-memory database on startup then provides a web GUI to calculate per-bracket and total tax based off entered income and filing status.
+This program preloads the tax tables for 2019-2023 into an in-memory database on startup then provides a web GUI to calculate per-bracket and total tax based off entered income and filing status.